WOLF retro DESIGN REVIEW. 6th January 2019

 The WOLF SY99

 The synthesizer in this review is from the Wolf private collection.
 It was purchased in May 2004 via an eBay auction from Italy.
 While in good condition many of the panels were later updated with the very last pieces Yamaha still kept in their Warehouse in Japan.
-In near mint condition this synth remains a personal WOLF favourite.
+In near mint condition this synth remains a personal WOLF favorite.

 WOLF DESIGN EXCELLENCE SCORE = 7.0